MintMCP

 • Faster onboarding: New employees access institutional knowledge immediately

-• Consistent responses: AI ensures policy-compliant communications
+• Consistent responses: AI supports policy-compliant communications

 • Scalable expertise: Subject matter knowledge available across the organization